how2kritin/static-word-embeddings/Report.md

 1. It is computationally expensive to train (took about 17 minutes on an RTX 3060 for this task), as it tries to predict context for a given word (and there's a lot of possible context that can be predicted for a single word).
 As the size of the dataset increase, the time taken to train only becomes longer.

 ---

+> [!INFORMATION]
+> CBOW is better than SVD (as SVD is simply counting word frequencies), but not by a considerable amount.
+This is
+> because of the small corpus size, and also the fact that SVD tracks global context.
+On both counts, CBOW simply lacks
+> enough context to understand semantic relationships between words well.
+>
+> Meanwhile, Skipgram performs better than CBOW, by a considerable amount, because of the fact that it works well even
+> on smaller datasets like the Brown Corpus.

+---